Uniform models and short curves for random 3-manifolds: Introduction

-As for condition (a), its use is twofold: It implies that the complement $M_f-\gamma$ is hyperbolizable and it also implies that the inclusions $\Sigma-\gamma,\Sigma-f(\gamma)\subset H_g$ are {\em doubly incompressible} (as defined by Thurston~\cite{Thu86}).
-This fact plays a central role in the proof via Thurston's Uniform Injectivity~\cite{Thu86}.
+We briefly comment on the assumption (a) of Theorem~\ref{thm:main}.
+Its use is twofold: It implies that the complement $M_f-\gamma$ is hyperbolizable and it also implies that the inclusions $\Sigma-\gamma,\Sigma-f(\gamma)\subset H_g$ are {doubly incompressible} (as defined by Thurston~\cite{Thu86}).
+The latter plays a central role in the proof via Thurston's Uniform Injectivity~\cite{Thu86}.
 As mentioned above, since $\mc{D}$ and $f\mc{D}$ are a small quasi-convex subsets of the curve graph, there are plenty of non-separating curves that satisfy $d_{\mc{C}}(\gamma,\mc{D}\cup f\mc{D})\ge 3$ and, hence, condition (a).
-They all yield cusped hyperbolic manifolds $M_f-\gamma$.

-Concerning, instead, the restriction on $W$ and condition (b) we remark that the choice of $W$ as the complement of a non-separating simple closed curve $\gamma\subset\Sigma$ is certainly artificial, but allows some simplifications and is enough for our application to random 3-manifolds.
-More important is the fact that $W$ is a {\em non-annular} subsurface because, in this case, a large subsurface projection is reflected in the size of a standard torus horosection of the cusp of $M_f-\gamma$.
+In a direction opposite to Theorem~\ref{thm:main}, one can ask whether every very short curve on a complicated hyperbolic Heegaard splitting arises from a Hyperbolic Dehn Surgery on a complete hyperbolic manifold of the form $M_f-\gamma$ with $\gamma\subset\Sigma$ a simple closed curve.
+This is the case for {strongly irreducible} hyperbolic Heegaard splittings $M_f$ as proved by Souto~\cite{S08} and Breslin~\cite{Bre11}.
+They show that there is a constant $\ep_\Sigma>0$ such that, every closed geodesic of length at most $\ep_\Sigma$ in $M_f$ is isotopic to a simple closed curve $\gamma$ on the Heegaard surface $\Sigma\subset M_f$.